ClementDreptin/Hayzen/README.md

 -   Having the Xbox 360 Software Development Kit (XDK) installed.
 -   Xbox 360 Neighborhood set up with your RGH/Jtag/Devkit registered as the default console (only necessary if you wan't to deploy to your console automatically).

-#### Visual Studio 2019
+#### Visual Studio 2010

-Open `Hayzen.sln` in Visual Studio and build it.
+Open `Hayzen.sln` in Visual Studio.

-#### Visual Studio 2022
+#### Visual Studio 2022 (or any environment)

 You can't build with the 64-bit version of MSBuild so you'll need to run the 32-bit version manually.
-Open a developer PowerShell in Visual Studio (`View > Terminal`) and run the following command:
+Open PowerShell (which can be done in `View > Terminal` in Visual Studio) and run the following command:

 ```PS1
 # Create an alias to the 32-bit version of MSBuild named msbuild